 The Workhouse – Past, Present, Future

-This conservation and visitor experience project will bring its themes and stories to a 21st-century audience, and asks how society currently manages poverty compared to the past.
+The recent conservation and visitor experience project brings its themes and stories to a 21st-century audience, and asks how society currently manages poverty compared to the past.

-In Spring, visitors to The Workhouse will be able to see the results of this five-year project which has drawn on archival research to conserve the original 1871 Firbeck Infirmary building and has been largely untouched for decades.
-The completion of the restoration means that visitors will have access to previously unexplored areas of the site.
+In 2019, visitors to The Workhouse will be able to see the results of a five-year project which has drawn on archival research to conserve the original 1871 Firbeck Infirmary building and has been largely untouched for decades.
+The completion of the restoration means that visitors will now have access to Firbeck beyond the café space.

 What will be different for visitors?

-Events, activities and arts programmes are also planned to encourage discussion around poverty and social health care provision in the past, present and future.
+- Seasonal events, activities and arts programmes to encourage discussion around poverty and social health care provision in the past, present and future.

 When will it be open?

-Join us in April 2019 at the new and improved Workhouse as we invite visitors to share their own experiences and to be involved in today’s debates around poverty and welfare.
+Join us to share your experiences and be involved in today’s debates around poverty and welfare.